alainwolf/roll.urown.net/server/dns/powerdns.rst

 REST API
 ^^^^^^^^

+This is only requiered, if you want to make changes through the API, or use PowerDNS-Admin.

 Create a random string to be used as API key to access the server by other apps::

     $ pwgen -cns 64 1

 .. literalinclude:: config/pdns-master.conf
     :language: ini